shakacode/shakapacker/README.md

   public_output_path: packs-staging
 ```

-Otherwise Shakapacker will use production environment as a fallback environment for loading configurations.
+Otherwise, Shakapacker will use the production environment as a fallback environment for loading configurations.
 Please note, `NODE_ENV` can either be set to `production`, `development` or `test`.
-This means you don't need to create additional environment files inside `config/webpacker/*` and instead use webpacker.yml to load different configurations using `RAILS_ENV`.
+This means you don't need to create additional environment files inside `config/shakapacker/*` and instead use shakapacker.yml to load different configurations using `RAILS_ENV`.

-For example, the below command will compile assets in production mode but will use staging configurations from `config/webpacker.yml` if available or use fallback production environment configuration:
+For example, the below command will compile assets in production mode but will use staging configurations from `config/shakapacker.yml` if available or use fallback production environment configuration:

 ```bash
 RAILS_ENV=staging bundle exec rails assets:precompile
 ```

-And, this will compile in development mode and load configuration for cucumber environment if defined in webpacker.yml or fallback to production configuration
+And, this will compile in development mode and load configuration for the cucumber environment if defined in `shakapacker.yml` or fallback to production configuration

 ```bash
 RAILS_ENV=cucumber NODE_ENV=development bundle exec rails assets:precompile